Skip to main content

 Less reworking through optimized process parameters

 The measurement accuracy for rolling oil concentrations is ±0.05 wt%.
-This is significantly more precise than conventional measurement methods, especially with contaminated or cloudy emulsions.
+This is significantly more precise than conventional measurement methods, especially with contaminated or turbid emulsions.
 Our ultrasonic technology is independent of color, particles, or gas bubbles in the medium.

 The LiquiSonic® system is designed for extreme conditions.
 It can cover temperatures from -40 to 200 °C and pressures up to 500 bar can be covered.
 The sensors are completely maintenance-free and designed for continuous use in industrial environments.